I love paramedics.

 The staff person I talked to before I left said the man lost his breath, was revived through CPR, then lost it, and again was revived.

 Everyone was praying for the man, hoping he was okay.
 I realize that 20 minutes without oxygen is pretty bad.
 And he will most likely be in coma until his family decides to pull the plug.
 But hope is a human instinct, and sometimes, all you can do is project positive thoughts into the universe.
 I hope I am wrong, and his family will not have to make that decision.
-But, to Him we belong, and to Him we shall return.
+But, to the earth we belong, and to the earth we shall return.
 Death happens.
 Sometimes on the news, sometimes in your community, and sometimes right in front of you.

 During my last week in Thailand, there was a fatal motorbike accident in my community.
 The driver passed away.
 The passenger lived.
 There was a bystander who happened to witness the accident, and happened to know CPR.
 But there were two people and he could only do CPR on one person at a time.
 He chose the passenger and saved her life.
 The woman was in a coma for a week, but is now recovering well.